 If you are considering purchasing the set, even though your current project may not require it, you might also want to factor in additional add-ons that will enable you to undertake work in the future that will require boosters, transformers, corner sections, extra top rigging equipment, or a swing that’s over 40’.

-When it comes time to estimate the cost of a swing stage, several other variables can affect how much you’ll pay:
+When it comes time to estimate the cost of a swing stage, several variables can affect how much you’ll pay:

 Parapet height – The height of the parapet might require additional scaffolding to ensure the strength and stability of the rig.
 You also might need over-under beams on a per-job basis.